3 Ways to Bring More Natural Light Inside

 Make the most of any natural light that does come in with the right colors on the walls.
 Design experts know that it’s challenging to pick good colors for rooms that get insufficient natural light.
 Dark, shadowy rooms, hallways, basements, rooms without windows, and rooms that face north all need not just light colors on the walls, they need the right colors that won’t be grayed out by shadowy light.

 Ellen Divers of Divers Color says that it’s true that light colors reflect more light.
-However, in low-light cases light colors can appear dingy and often don’t work as well to light up the space, because there’s not enough light coming into it to reflect.
+However, in low-light cases, light colors can appear dingy and often don’t work as well to light up your space, because there’s not enough light coming into it to reflect.
 Divers notes that saturated colors work best in dimly lit rooms.

 In addition to modifying your paint colors on your walls, you can also transform your room with a lighter finish on your wood floor.
 Even though dark wood floors are very popular, they can make small rooms, or those without a lot of natural light, feel smaller.
 Consider a natural finish on your flooring, or use a Whitewash style stain, such as you see here.